tdauth/wowr/README.md

 * No Chaos damage for Naga and Blood Elf anymore.
 * Blood Elf researches are not visible to Human anymore.
 * Hideouts have Portal abilities from the new Portal buildings.
-* Default Computer players The Burning Legion with Demon race, The Alliance with Naga/Blood Elf race and Gaia with rescuable units.
+* Default Computer players The Burning Legion with Demon race and Gaia with rescuable units.
 * Bosses respawn.
 * Life and mana regeneration auras of citizens do not stack anymore.
 * Dark Ranger has Black Arrow again instead of Dark Portal based on a [Custom Black Arrow System](https://www.hiveworkshop.com/threads/barad%C3%A9s-black-arrow-system-1-0.339157/) which supports targets with unit levels greater than 5 and which is [part of this repository](./systems/).